Description in 1877:

 - The Primitive Methodist chapel was converted to a private residence in 1995.

-- The Baptist chapel was built here in 1800 and can be seen at Leicestershire Villages.
+- The Baptist chapel was built here in 1800 and could seat up to 300 persons.

 - The parish was in the Rothley sub-district of the Barrow upon Soar Registration District.